IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 Normalization defines how raw cost values are mapped to the 0%–100% color gradient range.

+Normalization is **per-tab** — each Material Editor window remembers its own normalization setting.

 ### Percentile 95 (P95)

 The scale maximum is set to the 95th percentile of all wire costs in the current material.